apache/nuttx/configs/sama5d3x-ek/README.txt

 1) Currently the SAMA5Dx is running at 396MHz in these configurations.
 This is because the timing for the PLLs, NOR FLASH, and SDRAM came from the Atmel NoOS sample code which runs at that rate.

-The SAMA5Dx is capable of running at 528MHz, however.
-The setup for that configuration exists in the Bareboard assembly language setup and should be incorporated.
+   The SAMA5Dx is capable of running at 528MHz, however, and is easily
+   configured:

+     Board Selection -> CPU Frequency
+       CONFIG_SAMA5D3xEK_396MHZ=n
+       CONFIG_SAMA5D3xEK_528MHZ=y

+   Basic operation at 528MHz has been verified but is not the default in these configurations because most testing was done at 396MHz.

+     - The apps/system/ramtest runs without errors, but runs very slowly.
+       It looks like it takes about 90 seconds to test 1MiB of RAM.
+That means that a full 256MiB RAM test should take about 6 hours.
+That is too long.
+This implies that there is something wrong with the SDRAM configuration.
+     - Similarly, while attempting to calibrate the delay loop, I find that the 100s calibration delay runs for a very long time.
+This is not correct, of course, with a higher CPU clock, the calibration delay should be shorter if anything!
+     - NAND time has not been tested.

 2) Most of these configurations execute from NOR FLASH.
 I have been unable to execute these configurations from NOR FLASH by closing the BMS jumper